-The Technical Qualifications and Resources should contain the following information:

-- Describe the Project Team's unique qualifications and expertise, including those of key subrecipients - Describe the Project Team's existing equipment and facilities that will facilitate the successful completion of the proposed project; include a justification of any new equipment or facilities requested as part of the project - This section should also include relevant, previous work efforts, demonstrated innovations, and how these enable the Applicant to achieve the project objectives. - Describe the time commitment of the key team members to support the project. - Attach one-page resumes for key participating team members as an appendix.
+Technical Qualifications and Resources The Technical Qualifications and Resources should contain the following information: (Approximately 15% of the Technical Volume) Describe the Project Team's unique qualifications and expertise, including those of key subrecipients • Describe the Project Team's existing equipment and facilities that will facilitate the successful completion of the proposed project; include a justification of any new equipment or facilities requested as part of the project • This section should also include relevant, previous work efforts, demonstrated innovations, and how these enable the Applicant to achieve the project objectives. • Describe the time commitment of the key team members to support the project.
+Attach one-page resumes for key participating team members as an appendix.
 Resumes do not count towards the page limit.
-Multi-page resumes are not allowed. - Describe the technical services to be provided by DOE/NNSA FFRDCs and GOGOs, if applicable. - Attach any letters of support from partners/end users as an appendix (1 page maximum per letter).
-Letters of support do not count towards the page limit. - For multi-organizational or multi-investigator projects, describe succinctly: - The roles and the work to be performed by each PI and Key Participant; - Business agreements between the Applicant and each PI and Key Participant; - o How the various efforts will be integrated and managed; - o Process for making decisions on scientific/technical direction; - o Publication arrangements; - o Intellectual Property issues; and - o Communication plans
+Multi-page resumes are not allowed.
+Describe the technical services to be provided by DOE/NNSA FFRDCs and GOGOs, if applicable. • Attach any letters of support from partners/end users as an appendix (1 page maximum per letter).
+Letters of support do not count towards the page limit. • For multi-organizational or multi-investigator projects, describe succinctly: The roles and the work to be performed by each PI and Key Participant; Business agreements between the Applicant and each PI and Key Participant; How the various efforts will be integrated and managed; Process for making decisions on scientific/technical direction; Publication arrangements; Intellectual Property issues; and Communication plans Description of Data to be Utilized for Phase 1 The datasets that will be utilized in the Play Fairway Analysis should be described in detail, including: (Approximately 5% of the The type(s) of data to be used Technical Volume) The source(s) of the data, and ownership The geographical location(s) covered • Cost of the data, if it is to be acquired or used as cost share.

-3. SF-424: APPLICATION FOR FEDERAL ASSISTANCE
+3. SF-424: Application for Federal Assistance

 Complete all required field in accordance with the instructions on the form.
-The list of certifications and assurances in Field 21 can be found at http://energy.gov/management/office-management/operational-management/financial-assistance/financial-assistance-forms, under Certifications and Assurances.
+The list of certifications and assurances in Field 21 can be found at http://energy.gov/management/officemanagement/operational-management/financial-assistance/financial-assistance-forms, under Certifications and Assurances.
 Note: The dates and dollar amounts on the SF-424 are for the complete project period and not just the first project year, first phase or other subset of the project period.
-Save the SF-424 in a single PDF file using the following convention for the title "ControlNumber LeadOrganization App424".
+Save the SF-424 in a single PDF file using the following convention for the title "ControlNumber\LeadOrganization\App424".